thisismydesign/cryptofolio/README.md

 Technical notes:

 - In order for `sinon` stubbing to work the stubbed method cannot be used in the same module.
 In other words stubbing a module endpoint will only stub the module endpoint and not the internal usage of the method referenced upon `module.exports`.
+See more [here](https://stackoverflow.com/a/47949094/2771889).